 The journalistic background of author Paul Volponi is evident in the writing style of this teen book.
 Although told in the first person, the fast-paced events are described in an observational manner and the emotion comes only from Miles’ viewpoint and not that of the writer.
 This technique is perfect for a fictional book set during a real-life natural disaster, as is the case in this novel, giving the reader a sense of being there.

 Character development is shown through the actions in the here-and-now combined with flashbacks to Miles’ earlier life.
 The character of the uncle helps tie these past and current events together and imparts to the reader a sense of the father’s earlier life without losing the pacing of the plot.

 This young adult book will interest mature teen readers within the age group of 17 and up.
 This is because the devastating consequences of Hurricane Katrina as depicted in the book involve graphic situations and violence.
 Additionally, those interested in disaster response and survival, or problematic father-son relationships will find this book interesting.

-Overall, "Hurricane Song: a novel of New Orleans" is a gritty and fast-paced young adult novel which is suited to more mature teen readers.
+"Hurricane Song: a novel of New Orleans" is a gritty and fast-paced young adult novel which is suited to more mature teen readers.
 You may also like to take a look at more teen and young adult fiction at AbeBooks.